epinio/docs/docs/references/commands/cli/epinio_push.md

 ```
       --app-chart string             App chart to use for deployment
   -b, --bind strings                 configurations to bind immediately
-      --builder-image string         Paketo builder image to use for staging
+      --builder-image string         Builder image to use for staging
   -v, --chart-value strings          chart customization to be used
   -z, --clear-routes                 clear routes / no routes
       --container-image-url string   Container image url for the app workload image